tamelabe/PostgreSQL_bootcamp/README.md

 - field menu_id - foreign key to menu
 - field order_date - date (for example 2022-01-01) of person order

+Persons' visit and persons' order are different entities and don't contain any correlation between data.
+For example, a client can be in one restraunt (just looking at menu) and in this time make an order in different one by phone or by mobile application.
+Or another case,  just be at home and again make a call with order without any visits.

 ## Chapter IV
 ## Exercise 00 - Audit of incoming inserts